PhantasmJin/Tesseract/README.md

 ### How to use

 This project is made in Eclipse.
 To use, you have to open the Main.java file and compile it.
-Note that you must change the area of where you are taking the picture, or the system might throw an error.
+Note that you must change the area of where you are taking the picture, or the system might throw an error (I know, this is very bad).

-Note that this is a very early prototype and I probably won't get back to working on this soon.
+Note that this is a very early prototype and I probably won't get back to working on this anytime soon.